aws-solutions-library-samples/guidance-for-connected-mobility-on-aws/cdk-stacks/README.md

 # CDK Stacks - Infrastructure as Code

-AWS CDK stacks for deploying the Connected Mobility Platform infrastructure.
+AWS CDK stacks for deploying the Connected Mobility infrastructure.

 ## Overview